 Trellis Net – make your own trellis and using netting to help the plant climb.

 Would you like to grow more edible plants in your garden at home?
-Click here for more cool-weather vegetable crops:
+Click here: